The California Department of Education makes all of the data necessary to produce this chart, though a few steps are involved.

 This example: mathematics performance at the San Jose Unified School District.

-• Any result above zero is proficient; below is not proficient. • There is a 99% chance that results will remain the same in coming years, which is to say, between the gray lines.
+• Any result above zero is proficient; below is not proficient. • There is a 99% chance that results will remain the same in coming years, which is to say, between the Upper and Lower Control Limits (the gray lines).

 Some helpful things about this chart: